mrkhanaman/ML-model2-Linear-L1-L2-regression/README.md

-**In this Predictive Model to estimate House prices based on the Training data (train.csv) and Test data (test.csv).
-**

- a.
-Data Exploration:

-      - Load and examine the dataset.
-      - Tackle missing values, handle outliers, and clean up the data properly.

- b.
-Feature Engineering or Normalization:

-      - Convert any categorical data into numerical values.
-      - Create new features from the existing data if required.

- c.
-Modelling:

-      - Train different models like Linear Regression, Random Forest, and XGBoost.
-      - Compare their performance and choose the one that works best.

- d.
-Predictions:

-      - Finally, use the best-performing model to make predictions on the test data.

- e.
-Evaluation:

-      - Use the right metrics to assess the model's performance, such as RMSE or MAE.

-**Developing model Summary:
-**
-Step 1.
-Clean the dataset of Train.csv and export the cleaned dataset as cleaned_Train.csv

-Step 2.
-Create spliting training and testing data on cleaned_train.csv

-Step 3.
-Clean the dataset of Test.csv and export the cleaned dataset as cleaned_train.csv

-Step 4.
-Load the Training and Test Datasets.

-               * Training dataset = cleaned_Tain.csv
-               * Testing dataset = cleaned_Test.csv

-Step 5.
-Train Models:

-               * Linear Regression
-               * Lasso Regression
-               * Ridge Regression

-Step 6.
-Calculate Training and Testing Errors

-Step 7.
-Compare Errors

-Step 8.
-Interepret the output
+# 🏠 Machine Learning Model 2: Predictive Modeling for House Price Estimation.

+---

+## 📖 Overview

+This repository contains the solution for a Machine Learning Model focused on predicting house prices.
+The project applies advanced machine learning techniques to build and evaluate predictive models based on structured data.

+---

+## 🚀 Steps Undertaken

+1. **Data Exploration:**
+   - Loaded and examined the dataset.
+   - Addressed missing values, handled outliers, and cleaned the data effectively.

+2. **Feature Engineering and Normalization:**
+   - Converted categorical data into numerical values.
+   - Generated new features from the existing data to enhance predictive power.

+3. **Modeling:**
+   - Trained multiple models, including:
+     - **Linear Regression**
+     - **Random Forest**
+     - **XGBoost**
+   - Compared their performances to select the best-performing model.

+4. **Predictions:**
+   - Used the chosen model to make predictions on the test dataset.

+5. **Evaluation:**
+   - Assessed model performance using key metrics like **Root Mean Squared Error (RMSE)** and **Mean Absolute Error (MAE)**.

+---

+## ⚙️ Models Used

+### 1. **Linear Regression**
+- A simple regression model that predicts house prices as a linear function of input features.

+### 2. **Random Forest**
+- An ensemble learning method leveraging decision trees for robust predictions.

+### 3. **XGBoost**
+- A powerful gradient boosting framework known for its efficiency and accuracy.

+---

+## 📊 Evaluation Metrics

+- **RMSE (Root Mean Squared Error):**
+  Measures the average magnitude of errors, penalizing larger errors more heavily.

+- **MAE (Mean Absolute Error):**
+  Averages the absolute differences between predicted and actual values, providing an intuitive measure of prediction accuracy.

+---

+## 🏁 Conclusion

+This project demonstrates a structured approach to predictive modeling by focusing on:
+- Comprehensive data preparation.
+- Feature engineering for enhanced insights.
+- Robust evaluation of multiple machine learning models.

+The resulting solution is a reliable predictive model for estimating house prices with interpretability and precision.

+---

+> **Note:** Explore the repository to access the code, cleaned datasets, and evaluation results.
+>
+> Training dataset: cleaned_Tain.csv
+> Testing dataset = cleaned_Test.csv
+>
+> Dataset after EDA: cleaned_Test.csv
+> Dataset after EDA: cleaned_Train.csv
+>
+> Predicted dataset by models: Predicted_Test.csv